 The Trustee Board shall from time to time propose new Trustees to join the Board, subject to election by the members of the Society.

-The Trustee Board should typically consist of six members, three of whom should be the Presidential team, as set out in Bye-Law 3, and one should either be the Chair, Past Chair or Incoming Chair of the PPC.
+The Trustee Board should typically consist of seven to eight members, three of whom should be the Presidential team, as set out in Bye-Law 3, one should either be the Chair, Past Chair or Incoming Chair of the PPDC and one should be a Treasurer.

 Other than the Presidential team whose usual term is set out at Bye-Law 3, other Trustees should serve for a minimum of three and a maximum of six years.

-The final two Trustees should be elected to the following roles:

-Governance Trustee

-Treasurer Trustee.
+The Trustee Board should agree annually the skill set required on the Board and recruit other Trustees with the skills need identified.

-Trustees will usually be Society members however where a specific skill-set is required, such as for the Governance or Treasurer Trustee, non-members can be recommended to members for appointment to the Board.
+Trustees will usually be Society members however where a specific skill-set is required, , non-members can be recommended to members for appointment to the Board.

 The role of each Trustee shall be to ensure the Society complies with relevant legislation for their area of responsibility and delegate related operational matters to the Executive Officer or Council.